Chapter 4 : Chapter Four - Severus

 Tuesday morning dawned much more quickly than I would have liked, for with it came the responsibility of having to spend my first day with Mistress Asphodel as well as heralding the start of the school year; the students would be arriving at sundown.

-I had told Mistress Asphodel last night at dinner to come down to my office at eleven in the morning for her introduction.
-Although I had been tempted to ask Pomona her opinion of our apprentice, I resisted and decided to find out for myself.
+I had told Mistress Asphodel the previous night at dinner to come down to my office at eleven in the morning for her introduction.
+Although I had been tempted to ask Pomona for her opinion of our apprentice, I resisted and decided draw my own conclusions without any prior prejudice influencing me; apart from that little, inconsequential initial physical attraction I was moderately convinced I was already putting behind me.

-At ten minutes of eleven, I was rather surprised when a knock sounded on my door as I was perusing my class rosters.
-The last apprentice I had supervised believed his own schedule to be too valuable to show up on time, let alone early.
-Yet the surprise soon turned to annoyance as I realised that seeing Mistress Asphodel again would most likely summon the return of those… feelings.
+At ten minutes to eleven, I was rather surprised when a knock sounded on my door as I was perusing my class rosters.
+The last apprentice I had supervised had believed his own schedule was far too important to show up on time, let alone early.
+Yet the surprise soon bristled into annoyance as I remembered that seeing Mistress Asphodel again and without the distraction of my colleagues could potentially summon the return of those … feelings.

-“Enter,” I said as calmly and coolly as possible.
+“Enter,” I said as coolly as possible.
 Mistress Asphodel opened the door and slid lithely through.
-My God, she was beautiful; and even worse, I knew she was intelligent.
+My God, she was beautiful, there was simply no denying it; and far, far worse, I knew she was intelligent.

 I looked back down and shuffled through the rosters.
-“Mistress Asphodel, when I asked you to come to my office, I believe I stipulated the time to be eleven o’clock, not ten minutes before or ten minutes after.”
+“Mistress Asphodel, when I asked you to come to my office, I believe I stipulated the time for our meeting to be eleven o’clock, not ten minutes before or ten minutes after.”

-She was quiet for a beat then replied, “I’m sorry.
-I’ll be more mindful of the clock from now on.
-Shall I wait outside for the remaining time?”
-I glanced up, expecting some sort of cheeky smirk, but was again surprised to see that she was completely serious and standing with her hand still on the door latch.
-I stifled the sudden urge to laugh.
+She was quiet for a beat then replied, “I’m sorry, I’ll adhere better to your set appointment times from now on.
+It won’t happen again.
+Should I wait outside for the meantime?”
+I glanced up, expecting some sort of cheeky smirk, but was again surprised to see she was completely serious and had even backed up a few paces, so that she was already half out in the corridor once more.
+I stifled the urge to shake my head and stare in open disbelief.

 “That will not be necessary.
 You may sit until I am ready for you.”
-I pointed to the chairs near the fireplace with my quill.
-Mistress Asphodel took the nearest chair and turned it to face my desk.
+I pointed to the pair of chairs near the fireplace with my quill.
+Mistress Asphodel crossed to the nearest one, which was turned slightly towards the other and facing my desk.
 She sat down carefully, her hands folded delicately on her lap.
-To be perfectly honest, I had no idea why I was acting like a pedantic moron, but at the moment it seemed the only way that I was going to get through this morning without having some sort of episode whenever I looked at her.
+To be perfectly honest, I had no idea why I was acting like a pedantic prat, but at the moment it seemed to be the only way I was going to get through this morning without losing my train of thought whenever I happened to look at her.

 Unfortunately, even though I had returned my attention to the paperwork in front of me and thus removed Mistress Asphodel from my actual view, I could still see a perfect image of her branded into my mind’s eye.
-This morning she was wearing robes of burnt umber which gave her porcelain skin the illusion of glowing in the firelight.
-The colour of the robes also accented the red in her russet hair, which at the moment was hanging loosely over her shoulders and down her back, perfectly framing her lovely heart-shaped face.
-The brief sight alone of Mistress Asphodel crossing her shapely legs and adjusting the hem of her knee-length skirt had been enough to send a blazing arrow of pure lust shooting through my bloodstream.
-After an intense struggle to inwardly compose myself, I found that I was checking off a class list that I had already reviewed five minutes prior.
+This morning she was wearing robes of burnt umber that gave her porcelain skin the illusion of glowing in the firelight.
+The colour of the robes also accented the red in her russet hair, which at the moment was hanging loosely down her back and over her shoulders, perfectly framing her lovely, heart-shaped face.
+The brief sight alone of Mistress Asphodel crossing her shapely legs and adjusting the hem of her knee-length skirt when she’d taken her seat had been enough to send a blazing arrow of unadulterated desire shooting through my bloodstream.
+After winning an intense battle to inwardly compose myself, I found that I was running my quill down a class list I had already reviewed five minutes prior.
 I quickly flipped it to the bottom of the pile and willed all of my concentration back to the task at hand.

 The next few minutes I spent signing off on all of the remaining rosters.
-Since I felt like I was now bound by my own insistence on punctuality, I shuffled papers around on my desk, hoping that it didn’t look as completely useless as it was.
-Finally, the clock above the mantel sounded the first stroke of eleven.
+Since I felt like I was now bound by my own insistence on exact punctuality, I shuffled papers around on my desk, hoping it didn’t look as completely useless as it actually was.
+Finally the clock above the mantel sounded the first stroke of eleven.
 If I had wanted to be a real bastard I would have made her wait until the eleventh stroke before further acknowledging her, but even I realised that was a bit much.
 With a gesture of my hand, I beckoned her to move to the chair positioned directly across from me.
 She immediately came over, her eagerness betrayed in the way she pulled the chair closer so she could rest her elbows on the desk.
-I found this absolutely charming.
+I found this, regretfully, undeniably charming.
+I sat back purposefully in my chair to put a little more space between us.

 “Now, Mistress Asphodel—” I began, with the clock chiming quietly in the background.

-“-Oh, please,” she interrupted with a shy smile, “If you would, call me Avrille.
+“—Oh, please,” she interrupted with a shy smile, “call me Avrille.
 ‘Mistress Asphodel’ just seems so formal.”
-I inwardly wished that I could call her by name, perhaps in a soft whisper against her ear while I ran my fingers through her long silken tresses, but at the moment formality was all I had.
+I wished inwardly that I could call her by name, perhaps in a whisper against her ear while I ran my fingertips over her hair to see if it was really as soft as it looked, but at the moment formality was all I had, and thank God for it.

-“Yes, sir,” she replied quietly, sitting back against the chair.
+“Yes, sir,” she replied quietly, sitting back against the chair as well.

 “The ‘sir’ won’t be necessary.”